-Existing Consumer Loyalty Increases Competitive Pressures on Traditional Providers of American adults have an active prime membership of Americans shop at a Walmart location weekly
+Existing Consumer Loyalty Increases Competitive Pressures on Traditional Providers

 While health system consolidation is growing, there is not meaningful customer concentration among a single national provider.
 Amazon and Walmart, which continue to expand their presence in healthcare, have a unique opportunity to acquire their existing customer base as patients.